frjo/xdeb-org/content/post/2023/move-hugo-site-cloudcannon.md

 Needed a lot of trial and error and a lot of contact with support to get this working.
 Especially the previews.
 The `view: gallery` setting is e.g., as far as I can see, still undocumented.

 If you use shortcodes but do not configure snippets for them, they show up in the content editor as "unknown".
-All the editor can do then is move them, no editing is possible.
+All the editor can do then is move them, no editing is of them possible.

 Setting `optional: true` for optional attributes is vital.
 If a shortcode is missing a attribute that is not set as optional, Cloudcannon will bail out and say that the shortcode is "unknown".